neulab/newlang-tech/optical-character-recognition/README.md

 ## <a id="data"></a>Creating Data

-In order to evaluate the performance of various OCR techniques, you will need an evaluation dataset that contains manually transcribed scanned images in the target language.
+To evaluate the performance of various OCR techniques, you will need an evaluation dataset that contains manually transcribed scanned images in the target language.
 The evaluation dataset should ideally be a diverse set of documents (with as many pages annotated, depending on annotation budget and time).

 OCR annotation can be conducted as follows:
 * Given an image, the annotator is required to transcribe the text present in that image.